bsc-iitm/machine-learning-techniques/docs/neural-networks/05-backward.md

-# Optimization
+# Backward pass

 As we have been doing all along, gradient descent will be our optimizer.
 We need to compute the gradients of the loss with respect to the weights and the biases.
 Imagine doing this for a network with thousands of parameters.
 We would have to find the derivative of the loss with respect to $1000$ different variables.
 This seems like a computational nightmare.

 Thankfully, researchers have developed an efficient algorithm called **backpropagation** that does the job for us.
-At its heart, backpropagation uses the chain rule of derivatives to compute the gradients.
+At its heart, backpropagation uses the chain rule of differentiation to compute the gradients.
 The idea is to first begin with the gradients at the final layer and keep propagating them all the way back to the first layer.
 This sequence of operations is termed a backward pass, as we start from the final layer and let the gradients flow all the way back to the first layer.
-Just like we had a "forward pass" to compute the output given the input, we have a "backward pass" to compute the gradients of the loss.
+Just as we had a "forward pass" to compute the output given the input, we have a "backward pass" to compute the gradients of the loss with respect to the weights.

-## Backward pass

-We need to compute the gradients of the loss function with respect to the weights.
 The backward pass can be divided into two parts:

 ### Hidden Layers

-The weights at layer $l$, $\boldsymbol{W_{l}^{(g)}}$, influence the loss via the matrix of activations, $\boldsymbol{A_{l}}$, at layer $l$.
+The weights at layer $l$, $\boldsymbol{W_{l}}$, influence the loss via the matrix of activations, $\boldsymbol{A_{l}}$, at layer $l$.
 The equation that connects these two quantities is given below and should be familiar to you by now:

 $$